ghostsquad/better-slack-resource/README.md

 # Slack Off

-A [Concourse](https://concourse-ci.org/) resource for sending slack notifications
+Do you want to send rich, dynamic slack notifications from [Concourse](https://concourse-ci.org/)?
+This might be the resource for you!

 ## Quick Start